 Recall that the sparsification lemma for 3SAT reduces a formula φ to a set of formulae φ_i with bounded occurrences of variables such that solving the instances φ_i would allow to solve φ .
 We attempt to build an analogous construction for subexponential approximation using the notion of approximation preserving sparsification.

-Given an optimization problem Π and some parameter of the instance, Π -B denotes the problem restricted to instances where the parameter is at most B. In what follows, we prescribe the maximum degree of a graph or the maximum number of literal occurrences as the parameter.
-Then Π -B would be the problems restricted to instances with the parameter bounded by B.
+Given an optimization problem Π and some parameter of the instance, Π -B denotes the problem restricted to instances where the parameter is at most B. For example, we can prescribe the maximum degree of a graph or the maximum number of literal occurrences in a formula as the parameter.

-Definition 1.
+Definition 2.
 An approximation preserving sparsification from a problem Π to a bounded parameter version Π -B of Π is a pair (f,g) of functions such that, given any $\epsilon > 0$ and any instance I of Π :

-With a slight abuse of notation, let us APETH(Π -B) denote the hypothesis: $\exists B$ such that APETH(Π -B), meaning that Π is hard to approximate in subexponential time even for some bounded parameter family of instances.
-Then the following holds4.
+With a slight abuse of notation, let APETH(Π -B) denote the hypothesis: $\exists B$ such that APETH(Π -B), meaning that Π is hard to approximate in subexponential time even for some bounded parameter family of instances.
+Then the following holds8.

-Theorem 6.
+Theorem 8.
 If there exists an approximation preserving sparsification from Π to Π -B, then APETH(Π) if and only if APETH(Π -B).

-4 Note that we could consider a more general definition, leading to the same theorem, by allowing (1) a slight amplification of the size of I_i ($n_i \leq \alpha n$ for some fixed α in item 1), (2) an expansion of the ratio in item 3 (if S_i is r-approximate S is h(r)approximate where h(r) goes to one when r goes to one) and (3) a computation time $O^(2^{\epsilon n})$ for g in item 4.
-But the simpler version of Definition 1 is sufficient to to guarantee validity of or results.
+8 Note that we could consider a more general definition, leading to the same theorem, by allowing: (1) a slight amplification of the size of I_i ($n_i \leq \alpha n$ for some fixed α in item 1), (2) an expansion of the ratio in item 3 (if S_i is r-approximate S is h(r) approximate where h(r) goes to 1 when r goes to 1) and (3) a computation time $2^{\epsilon n} poly(n)$ for g in item 4.